vhsw/NewPipe-Subscription-Manager/README.md

-# New Pipe Subscription Manager
+# NewPipe Subscription Manager
-A little script to import YouTube subscriptions into NewPipe app.
+NewPipe Subscription Manager is a little script to import YouTube subscriptions into NewPipe app.

 ## How to use script:
 First, you need to get the latest version of Python 3.
 You can download it [here](https://www.python.org/downloads/).